Cray-HPE/docs-csm/008-CSM-VALIDATION.md

 <a name="cms-checks"></a>
 ### Checks To Run

 You should run a check for each of the following services after an install.
-These should be run on at least one worker NCN and at least one master NCN (but **not** ncn-m001 if it is still the PIT node).
+These should be executed as root on any worker or master NCN (but **not** the PIT node).

 | Services  | Shortcut |
 | ---  | --- |